Aminocd/slate/source/index.html.md

-receiver-day-counter | The day counter of the receiving currency holding when it was credited by the transfer, only shown if the owner of the public or private currency holding is the receiving user sending-user-id | The ID of the transfer sender, only shown if the owner of the public currency holding is the transfer receiver sender-username | The username of the transfer sender, only shown if the owner of the public currency holding is the transfer receiver receiving-user-id | The ID of the transfer receiver, only shown if owner of the public currency holding is the transfer sender receiving-username | The username of the transfer sender, only shown if the owner of the public currency holding is the transfer sender sender-before-amount-atomic | The balance, in atomic units, of the sending currency holding before it was debited by the transfer, only shown if the owner of the public currency holding is the transfer sender sender-after-amount-atomic | The balance, in atomic units, of the sending currency holding after it was debited by the transfer, only shown if the owner of the public currency holding is the transfer sender receiver-before-amount-atomic | The balance, in atomic units, of the receiving currency holding before it was credited by the transfer, only shown if the owner of the public currency holding is the transfer receiver
+receiver-day-counter | The day counter of the receiving currency holding when it was credited by the transfer, only shown if the owner of the public or private currency holding is the receiving user sending-user-id | The ID of the transfer sender, only shown if the owner of the public currency holding is the transfer receiver sender-username | The username of the transfer sender, only shown if the owner of the public currency holding is the transfer receiver sending-user-avatar-url | The URL of the avatar of the transfer sender, only shown if the owner of the public currency holding is the transfer receiver receiving-user-id | The ID of the transfer receiver, only shown if owner of the public currency holding is the transfer sender receiving-username | The username of the transfer receiver, only shown if the owner of the public currency holding is the transfer sender receiving-user-avatar-url | The URL of the avatar of the transfer receiver, only shown if the owner of the public currency holding is the transfer sender sender-before-amount-atomic | The balance, in atomic units, of the sending currency holding before it was debited by the transfer, only shown if the owner of the public currency holding is the transfer sender sender-after-amount-atomic | The balance, in atomic units, of the sending currency holding after it was debited by the transfer, only shown if the owner of the public currency holding is the transfer sender receiver-before-amount-atomic | The balance, in atomic units, of the receiving currency holding before it was credited by the transfer, only shown if the owner of the public currency holding is the transfer receiver